bobye/dmfCramer/README.md

-# Discrete Martrix Factorizatin With Cramer Risk
+# Discrete Martrix Factorizatin with Cramer Risk
 Jianbo Ye (c) 2014-2015

 This is the experimental code for paper: